SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Kushal Jajodia

 Thank you.
-Participants who wish to ask a question may press star and one on their touchstone telephone.
-Our next question is from the line of Shashank Jha from SB Capital.
+[Operator Instructions] Our next question is from the line of Shashank Jha from SB Capital.
 Please go ahead.

 Shashank Jha

-Yeah, my question was already questioned by.
+Yeah.
+My question was already questioned by previous participant.
 Thank you.

 Thank you.
-Our next question is from the line of Shubma and individual investor.
+Our next question is from the line of Shubham [Phonetic], an individual investor.
 Please go ahead.

 Anubhav Gupta

 Are you able to hear me?
 Yeah.
-So this is Shubham.
-So my question is regarding your guidance change, right?
-Like I’ve been following this company since 1 1/2 years.
-Like we have not been clear in our guidance, right?
-And the thing that I wanted to check with your team is like of course like you are giving some guidance to the investor community.
+So, this is Shubham.
+So, my question is regarding your guidance change, right?
+Like, I’ve been following this company since one and a half years.
+Like, we have not been clear in our guidance, right?
+And the thing that I wanted to check with your team is, like, of course, like, you are giving some guidance to the investor community.
 But such change in your aspirations, it might also create some dissonance within your team, within your management team, right?
-So what are you targeting as a management team?
-Like what is that internal number that you are changing?
-If you can just share some highlight on that also like 1000 crore additionally AUM for the next four years, right?
-This seems very linear when you want to grow at 20% CAGR this number should also be not 1000 crore either.
+So, what are you targeting as a management team?
+Like, what is that internal number that you are changing?
+If you can just share some highlight on that.

-It should start from 600 crore and then go to 1500 crores, right?
+Also, like INR1,000 crore additionally AUM for the next four years, right, this seems very linear.
+When you want to grow at 20% CAGR, this number should also be not INR1,000 crore.
+Either it should start from INR600 crore and then go to INR1,500 crores, right?
 Because your size of the organization will also increase.
-So have we actually calibrated this guidance?
+So, have we actually calibrated this guidance?
 Is there some science behind this guidance?
-Or we have just given or we have just put some number there like 1000 crore per year.
-That doesn’t.
-Doesn’t actually make sense to be very, very honest, right?
-Like size of organization will change, everything will change.
-And why this 1000 crore linear number year year after year.
+Or we have just given — or we have just put some number there.
+Like, INR1,000 crore per year AUM, that doesn’t actually make sense, to be very honest, right?
+Like, size of organization will change, everything will change.
+And why this INR1,000 crore linear number year after year?

 Anubhav Gupta

-But now it’s fairly stable, right?
-I mean whether the RBA license and the new management which has taken charge.
-So the guidance again I mean it’s just like two months.
-Vinayan team joined In.
-Right.
-We just don’t.
-As a promoter group, we don’t want to pressurize the new team so much.
-Right.
-That it could be.
-I mean thousand crore addition every year looks linear.
-Yes, it is.
-Right.
-But like I said, this is not something which is riding on a wall, right?
-Which is which we are going to stick to it.
-Okay.
-First idea is that I mean see, growth from 3,500 to 4,500 is 33%.
+So, this all took almost seven, eight months, right, of the business operations.
+And when the company got on track in terms of RBI licensing, then we had the exit of key management personnel, right?
+So, I think — I mean, these are the two main reasons that why we had to keep on kind of revising down our guidance, etc. But now, it’s fairly stable, right?
+I mean, whether the RBI license and the new management, which has taken charge.
+So, the guidance, again — I mean, it’s just like two months, Vinay and team joined in, right?
+We just don’t — as a promoter group, we don’t want to pressurize the new team so much, right, that it could be — I mean, INR1,000 crore addition every year looks linear.
+Yes, it is, right?
+But like I said, this is not something which is riding on a wall, right, which we are going to stick to it, okay?

-But, but then what is.
-What is the sense of guidance, right?
-Either we should.
-We should not then give long term guidance if we are ourselves saying that we will change it to the.
+Then, what is the sense of guidance, right?
+Either we should — we should not then give long-term guidance if we are ourselves saying that we will change it…

 Anubhav Gupta

-Yeah, it’s a fair point.
-It’s a fair point that we could have given guidance for say two years.
-I mean we will.
-I mean.
+Yeah, it’s a fair point that we could have given guidance for say two years.
+I mean, we will — I mean…

 Anubhav Gupta